kopteryx/AEM-3103-Final-Project-2024/README.md

 Summarized what was accomplished in this study.
 Describe 2-4 observations from simulating the flight path.
 Reference the figures below as needed.

-We sucessfully implemted several numerical methods to analyze the flight performance of a paper airplane under different parameters and were able to study how the affected the overall glide characteristics
+We successfully implemented several numerical methods to analyze the flight performance of a paper airplane under different parameters and were able to study how the affected the overall glide characteristics

 *If the analysis falls short of the goal, this is your chance to explain what was done or what were the barriers.*